Week of

 Heating

-fat laden heart disease machine.
-Oils that can take high temperatures
+heart disease machine.
+Oils that can take high

 "There

-your stir-fry after its done cooking to add extra flavor.
-Other
+stir-fry after its done cooking to add extra flavor.

-wheat germ oils.
-This is also a good way to incorporate essential
+germ oils.
+This is also a good way to incorporate

 To